kamilsk/semaphore/README.md

 ### Use context for cancellation

-This example shows hot to use context and semaphore together.
+This example shows how to use context and semaphore together.

 ```go
 deadliner := func(limit int, timeout time.Duration, handler http.HandlerFunc) http.HandlerFunc {